lilamcilveen/CoffeeAdventure/README.md

   Grade recieved: 103%
     + Bonus: added functionality of save-game.
     + Bonus for you: Aesthetic ascii fireworks at the end
   -------------------------------------------------------------------------------------------------
   -------------------------------------------------------------------------------------------------

 COMP1406 Assignment #4/5 Specifications
 1. THE GAME
-  A (human) player will enter the game world (that already contains other players and things).
-The goal of the game is for the (human) player to retrieve something from the game world and exit with it (it might be another player or a thing).
+- A (human) player will enters the game world (already containing other players and things).
+- The goal of the game is for the (human) player to retrieve something from the game world and exit with it (be it another
+  Player or Thing).
-  The game world will be read from a le that species each room in the world.
-Each room will have a list of contents (things), players, and exits (doors to other rooms).
+- The game world is read from a file that specifies each room in the world.
+- Each room lists contents such as Things, Players, and exits (doors to other rooms).

 2. DETAILS
-  Your game has the following classes forming the skeleton: World, Room, Player and Thing.
+- The game has the following classes forming the base of it: World, Room, Player and Thing.

   World: